Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/END_command.md

 ---
 title: "END - Confirm the end of processing"
 linkTitle: "END - Change transfer state"
 weight: 300
----You can use the END command to declare that the processing script
+--- You can use the END command to declare that the processing script
 (pre, post, or acknowledgement) was executed correctly.
 More specifically, if there is an associated processing procedure, the PREEXEC, EXEC, ACKEXEC parameters of the CFTPARM,CFTSEND/SEND and CFTRECV/RECV commands are executed.